What’s a dangerous heart rate?

 Heart attack?
 Panic attack?
 The symptoms can be similar.

 A fast-beating heart may be concerning or it could just be anxiety, which can come and go.
-A normal pulse or heart rate is between 60 and 100 beats per minute (BPM) taken when you’re not exercising, known as your resting heart rate.
+Though it can vary from person to person, a normal pulse or heart rate is between 60 and 100 beats per minute (BPM) taken when you’re not exercising, known as your resting heart rate.

 Anything that causes increased stimulation, whether physical or emotional, could increase your heart rate.
 That includes caffeine and other herbal and medicinal stimulants.